ankitaggarwal64/Disaster-Response-Pipelines/README.md

 ## Project Motivation<a name="motivation"></a>

 The goal of the project is to analyze disaster data and build a Natural Language Processing (NLP) model for an API that classifies disaster messages.
-This dataset is provided by [Figure Eight](https://www.figure-eight.com/) and contains pre-labelled tweet and messages from real-life disaster events.
+This dataset is provided by [Figure Eight](https://www.figure-eight.com/) which contains pre-labelled tweet and messages from real-life disaster events.
-Through a web app, an emergency worker can input a new message and get classification results in several categories.
+Through a web app developed with this project, an emergency worker can input a new message and get classification results in several categories.
 The web app also displays visualizations of the data.

 ## Project Descriptions<a name = "descriptions"></a>